 - Square footage

 - The geographical location (e.g., New Jersey homes have different sizing guidelines than Florida homes)

 - How many windows your home has (and what kind of windows)

-- How many doors your home has
+- Number of doors in your home

 - Whether your home has carpet or wood flooring